 (5) A person to whom information or a photograph has been disclosed under subsection (1AA)(a) or (b) does not commit an offence under subsection (3) if they disclose the information or photograph for a purpose referred to in subsection (1AA)(a) or (b) (as the case requires).

 [Section 115AC inserted: No. 56 of 2010 s.
 30; amended: No. 9 of 2018 s.
 58; No. 44 of 2022 s.
-11.]
+11; No. 25 of 2023 s.
+9.]

+115ACA.
+Barring notice must be registered in banned drinkers register

+The Commissioner of Police must ensure that information about a barring notice given to a person is entered in the banned drinkers register.

+[Section 115ACA inserted: No. 25 of 2023 s.
+10.]

 115AD.
-Review of s.
-115AA notices
+Review of decision to give barring notice

-(1) In this section —

-notice means a notice under section 115AA(2).
+[(1) deleted]

 (2) This section applies if —

-(a) a notice is given to a person in respect of licensed premises; and
+(a) a barring notice is given to a person in respect of licensed premises; and

-(b) the notice —
+(b) the barring notice —

 (i) has effect for one month or more; or

-(ii) has effect for any shorter period that, when added to the period of any notice previously given to the person in respect of the premises or premises of the particular class (as the case requires), results in the person being prohibited from those premises or that class of premises for a period of more than one month in any 12 month period.
+(ii) has effect for any shorter period that, when added to the period of any barring notice previously given to the person in respect of the premises or premises of the particular class (as the case requires), results in the person being prohibited from those premises or that class of premises for a period of more than one month in any 12 month period.

-(3) Subject to subsection (4), where the person is dissatisfied with the decision of the Commissioner of Police to give the notice, the person may apply to the Commission for a review of that decision.
+(3) Subject to subsection (4), where the person is dissatisfied with the decision of the Commissioner of Police to give the barring notice, the person may apply to the Commission for a review of that decision.

-(4) An application under subsection (3) must be made within a month after the applicant is served with the notice or such longer period as the Commission may allow.
+(4) An application under subsection (3) must be made within 1 month after the applicant is given the barring notice or a longer period as the Commission may allow.

 (5) The application must be —